 How can you use the space under your bed for you stuff?
 Where can you add a shelf or storage space for things you love?

-Sometimes there are things collecting dust in our homes that we love, but maybe could be used in a better way.
+Generally speaking, you may not have to search far to find things that are piling up on shelves or closets.
+Sometimes there are nick-knacks collecting dust in our homes.
+Are some of these treasures associated with fond memories?
+Perhaps you can incorporate these treasures into something better.
 Maybe they just need a new home.
 Do you have dozens of glass vases from flowers given to you by family and friends?
 Are these simple treasures sitting on the top shelf of your pantry?
 Try painting them or wrapping them all with pretty ribbon and repurposing them in fun ways.

 Keep plants or flowers around the house: